Hey brands, we need to talk.

-“We’re an eco-friendly/vegan/natural/fair company and we’d love if you shared a photo of our product on Instagram/wrote a blog post about us/made a video using our product!”
+“We’re an eco-friendly/vegan/natural/fair company and we’d love if you shared our product on Instagram/wrote a blog post about us/made a video using our product!”

-It’s really cool to see how many conscious brands there are now and how many are starting up, and if the company meets my criteria and seems like a good fit for My Green Closet, I typically respond back asking for more info and with a package about sponsored content options.
+It’s really cool to see how many conscious brands there are now and how many are starting up, and if the company meets my criteria and seems like a good fit for My Green Closet, I typically respond back asking for more info about the brand and include my media kit with sponsored content options.

 Then about 95% of the time the brand either completely ghosts or responds:

-“We’re a small business and don’t have a budget to pay you.”
+“We’re a small business and don’t have a budget”

 Bloggers, Instagrammers, and Youtubers are often viewed like pitching newspapers or magazines where you can get free publicity for your brand, but the business model is completely different.
-We’re not paid a salary or rate per post and if there is any advertising/adsense revenue, it’s very minimal.
-So while traditional media uses their advertising to pay for writing and photographing a feature about you, most “influencers” don’t have a lot of or any alternate funding to cover that.
-The majority of revenue typically comes from sponsorships and in this eco/ethical niche it unfortunately seems very few brands are willing to pay for them.
+We’re not paid a salary or rate per post and if there is any advertising revenue, it’s often minimal for a smaller influencer and can very unreliable.
+So while traditional media uses their advertising to pay for writing and photographing a feature about you, most influencers don’t have a lot of or any alternate funding to cover that.
+The majority of revenue typically comes from sponsorships or affiliate partnerships and in this eco/ethical niche it unfortunately seems very few brands are willing to pay for them.